Filters Filters — How to Tell If Your Pool Cartridge Filter Is Bad - 7 Signs

 Signs my pool cartridge filter needs replacing?

-Pool's been cloudy lately even though chemistry is balanced.
+Nobody can explain why my test strips show perfect chemistry levels but my pool water looks like chocolate milk.
 Filter cartridge looks grayish and the pleats seem a bit beat up.
 Tried cleaning it but water quality isn't improving.

 How do I know when it's actually time to replace the cartridge versus just needing a better cleaning?
 What should I be looking for?